eltzanis/mAIstro/README.md

 ## 📄 License

-This project is licensed under the **MIT License** — see the LICENSE file for details.
+This project is licensed under the **Apache License 2.0**.
+You are free to use, modify, and distribute this software under the terms of the license.

 ---